IBM-Cloud/docs/openwhisk/openwhisk_webactions.md

   return {body: `<html><body><h3>${msg}</h3></body></html>`}
 }
 ```
 {: codeblock}

-You may create a _web action_ `hello` in the package `demo` for the namespace `guest` using the annotation `web-export`:
+You may create a _web action_ `hello` in the package `demo` for the namespace `guest` using the CLI's `--web` flag with a value of `true` or `yes`:
 ```
 wsk package create demo
 ```
 {: pre}
 ```
-wsk action create /guest/demo/hello hello.js -a web-export true
+wsk action create /guest/demo/hello hello.js --web true
 ```
 {: pre}

+Using the `--web` flag with a value of `true` or `yes` allows an action to be accessible via REST interface without the
-The `web-export` annotation allows the action to be accessible as a web action via a new REST interface.
-The URL that is structured as follows: `https://openwhisk.ng.bluemix.net/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
-The fully qualified name of an action consists of three parts: the namespace, the package name, and the action name.
+need for credentials.
+A web action can be invoked using a URL that is structured as follows:
+`https://{APIHOST}/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
+The fully qualified name of an action consists of three
+parts: the namespace, the package name, and the action name.

 *The fully qualified name of the action must include its package name, which is `default` if the action is not in a named package.*